Biden, Lopez Obrador open Mexico meetings with brusque talk - KESQ

 “We don’t want to anticipate things, but this is part of what we are going to talk about at the summit,” López Obrador said.
 “We support this type of measures, to give people options, alternatives,” he said, adding that “the numbers may be increased.”

-Mexico would likely also require an increase in those receiving work authorization in the U.S. in order to take back more migrants who are being expelled.
+Mexico would likely require an increase in those receiving work authorization in the U.S. in order to receive more migrants who are being expelled.

 Jake Sullivan, Biden’s national security adviser, cautioned that nothing was decided yet.